rebase-helper/rebase-helper/README.md

 - Run rpmdiff tool for finding libraries and header changes.
 - Inform user what libraries and header files were changed.

 [**Landscape.io scans of rebase-helper**](https://landscape.io/github/phracek/rebase-helper/)

+Packages which needs to be installed before you execute rebase-helper:
+- meld
+- mock
+- rpm-build
+- pkgdiff at least 1.6.3
+- python-six